 Textiles Folio Online Short Course

 The Textiles Portfolio has been carefully designed to enable students to develop their textiles practice and create a rich and successful portfolio.
 Whether you are hoping to go onto further study or professional practice, the course will help you achieve your ambitions.
 Underpinned by a philosophy of experimentation, visual research and conceptual thinking, the programme will allow you to explore and expand your textiles practice while building a portfolio of work.
+And learning transferable skills to use in your own practice as a designer, artist and practitioner.

 - Costume for Film or Theatre